Tim-xD/tim-xd.github.io/content/posts/hitconctf/verilog-oj.md

 end
 ```

-The application simply runs a bash script, which executes the submission and verifies that no errors occurred, and that the tests passed.
+The application simply runs a bash script, which executes the submission and verifies that no errors occurred and that the tests passed.

 ```sh
 cd "$1"